-Regime 1: The regime 1 of the Markov Switching Intercept Autoregressive Heteroschedastic Vector Autoregressive Model presented in Table 4 showed that; the lags of agricultural performance and the lags of exchange rate had no significant effect on exchange rate.
-However, lags 1, 2, and 3 of exchange rate had significant negative effects on agricultural performance while the lags of agricultural performance had significant effects on agricultural performance.
+Regime 1: Regime 1 of the Markov Switching Intercept Autoregressive Heteroschedastic Vector Autoregressive Model presented in Table 4 showed that; the lags of agricultural performance and the lags of exchange rate had no significant effect on the exchange rate.
+However, lags 1, 2, and 3 of the exchange rate had significant negative effects on agricultural performance while the lags of agricultural performance had significant effects on agricultural performance.
 This agrees with the findings of Tuaneh and Essi 2021.

-Regime 2: The regime 2 of the Markov Switching Intercept Autoregressive Heteroschedastic Vector Autoregressive Model shown in Table 4 indicated that; exchange rate lag 2 and agricultural performance lags 1, 2, and 3 had significant effects on exchange rate.
-On the other hand, all lags of exchange rate had significant negative effects on agricultural performance while only lag 3 of agricultural performance had significant positive effect on agricultural performance.
-This finding agrees with the study of Rano (2008) found that a negative relationship exist between real exchange rate and agricultural export in Nigeria.
-The findings also agree with the Yanikkaya et al (2013) who studied the effect of real exchange rates and their volatility on the selected agricultural commodity exports and concluded that an indirect relation ship exist between the.
+Regime 2: Regime 2 of the Markov Switching Intercept Autoregressive Heteroschedastic Vector Autoregressive Model shown in Table 4 indicated that; exchange rate lag 2 and agricultural performance lags 1, 2, and 3 had significant effects on the exchange rate.
+On the other hand, all lags of exchange rate had significant negative effects on agricultural performance while only lag 3 of agricultural performance had a significant positive effect on agricultural performance.
+This finding agrees with the study of Rano (2008) found that a negative relationship exists between the real exchange rate and agricultural export in Nigeria.
+The findings also agree with Yanikkaya et al (2013) who studied the effect of real exchange rates and their volatility on the selected agricultural commodity exports and concluded that an indirect relation ship exists between them.

 Transition probabilities

-The Markov transition probabilities is presented below.
+The Markov transition probabilities are presented below.
 Note that P(i, k) = P(s(t)) = k | s (t-1 = i).
 Where row = i and column = k

 Pij= P11P12P21P22 = 0.5580.4420.1780.822